Need specialist family law advice?

 How do I apply for judicial separation?

-You have to make four copies of the petition.
+You have to make four copies of the application.
 Send three copies to your nearest divorce centre (County Court) and retain one for yourself.
 You must include a certified copy of your marriage or civil partnership certificate when you submit the form.
 Of course the wisest route is to seek legal advice so the agreement is correctly drafted and more likely to be upheld by the Court if required.

 Can I get divorced after being legally separated?